 Because it's is a new disease, scientists are yet to determine the exact symptoms.
 According to the NHS, if you experience flu-related symptoms you may need to self-isolate.

-How do we stop the spread of coronavirus?
+How do we stop coronavirus?

 Coronavirus spreads through respiratory droplets and survives on surfaces for 7-14 days.
 Lots of people worry about catching the virus when they’re out and about.
 If possible, try to avoid crowded places such as public transport or your workplace.
 The workplace is a confined space, where illnesses can easily spread.

-The UK government is trying to contain the spread of the virus by isolating those infected.
+UK government is trying to contain the spread of the virus by isolating those infected.